-The Gas Industry Reference Committee (IRC) proposed this project to develop five new Units of Competency to support the skills needs of gas technicians undertaking pipeline emergency repairs.
+The Gas Industry Reference Committee (IRC) proposed to develop five new Units of Competency to support the skills needs of gas technicians undertaking pipeline emergency repairs.
 The project will align industry best-practice emergency response skills with national safety and regulatory requirements, and ensure national skill consistency/portability, whilst setting high safety benchmarks and skill standards.

 The Gas IRC will have oversight of this project which will be facilitated by Australian Industry Standards (AIS) in consultation with industry stakeholders.
 A Technical Advisory Committee (TAC) will be formed for this project.